Red Cedar ride 'n' glide

 There are certain bicycle trails that inspire loyalty in those who ride them.

 For many, it's the trail that's closest to home.
-For others, it's the trail that runs by a really fine restaurant.
-And for some, it's the route with the most wildlife.
+For others, it's a trail with a lot of wildlife, or a place to cool off.

-One of my favorite trails, the 14½-mile Red Cedar State Trail out of Menomonie, Wis., has all of these things and more.
+One of my favorite trails, the 14½-mile Red Cedar State Trail out of Menomonie, Wis., has those things and more.
 It's one of the least crowded trails, because the crushed-limestone surface keeps some people away.

 And it's one of the longest, counting the 30-mile Chippewa State Trail, which takes up where the Red Cedar leaves off and continues on to Eau Claire and Durand.